alexdeloy/stupid-simple-obisidan-share/README.md

 ## Installation

+1) Copy the `plugin` folder in your `.obsidian/plugins` folder and rename it to `stupid-simple-obisidan-share`.
+Then enable the plugin in Obsidian.
-1) Copy the contents of the `server` folder in a directory on your webserver
+2) Copy the contents of the `server` folder in a directory on your webserver
-2) Copy the `plugin` folder in your `.obsidian/plugins` folder and rename it to `stupid-simple-obisidan-share`
+3) Enter your URL from the previous step in the settings field of the plugin
-3) In Obsidan press the new _share_ button in the sidebar
+4) In Obsidan press the new _share_ button in the sidebar
-4) The plugin sends the content of the current file to the server and a link to the generated HTML is pasted in your clipboard
+5) The plugin sends the content of the current file to the server and a link to the generated HTML is pasted in your clipboard

 ## Todos